TudorBatica/UniProfReview/README.md

 the out/release folder.
 If for some reason you cannot install the .apk, setup Flutter on your computer.
 You can find links to tutorials in the wiki.
-After that, download or clone the project and run, connect your Android device to your computer and run `flutter install`.
+After that, download or clone the project, connect your Android device to your computer and, from your command line, run:
+* `cd<app_dir>`, where app_dir is application directory.
+* `flutter install`

 ## How to use the app